kiki-here/OIBSIP/unemployment_in_india/README.md

 - Unemployment in India dataset

 ### RESULT :
-FINAL DISPLAY OF THE UNEMPLOYMENT RATE IN INDIA AND SPECIFICALLY IN 2020 IN INDIA
+FINAL DISPLAY IN BETWEEN "UNEMPLOYMENT RATE IN INDIA" AND "UNEMPLOYMENT RATE IN INDIA(2020)" DATA

 ### Technologies Used : Python, Machine Learning